nuxeo/doc.nuxeo.com-content/src/corg/development-tools-and-process/maven-usage.md

 ### Multi-Thread

 Maven 3 enables multi-threaded builds.
 Of course, it requires the activated plugins being thread-safe, as well as the Unit Tests code.
-See below for&nbsp;`-T` option details.
+See below for `-T` option details.

 ### No SNAPSHOT Updates and Offline Mode

-See related `-o` and&nbsp;`-nsu` options below.
+See related `-o` and `-nsu` options below.

 ### Skip Tests

-Skip all tests execution with&nbsp;`-DskipTests`(Unit Tests and Integration Tests).
+Skip all tests execution with `-DskipTests`(Unit Tests and Integration Tests).

 Skip only the Integration Tests execution with `-DskipITs`.